 Magic Johnson Enterprises

 Johnson formed Magic Johnson Enterprises in 1995 when he purchased an equity stake in a movie theater in Baldwin Hills—a suburb of Los Angeles.
-Since then, the business empire’s portfolio has grown immensely and includes ventures in T.G.I.
-Fridays, health clubs, movie theaters, and real estate.
+Since then, the business empire's portfolio has grown immensely and includes ventures in T.G.I.
+Fridays, health clubs, movie theaters, real estate, and a promotional marketing company.

 The Lakers' star gained notoriety as a businessman in 1998 when he bought over 125 Starbucks locations.
 The stores thrived by focusing on the urban market.
 He enjoyed success through Starbucks until he sold his stores back to the company in 2010.